About Dispatch

 Troubleshooting

-The call center is scheduling for times that no one is available.
+The call center is scheduling at unavailable times.

 There could be a number of issues with the way the schedule is set up.
 This usually means that you have teams or agents set up showing availability that isn't really there.
 You may need to edit one or more Service Agents' availability.